Complete Golf Store Business Logo

 Step 3: How to Aim in Your Golf Swing?

 It is always recommended to take enough time while aiming.
-You need to focus on where you want the golf ball to go rather than trying to aim directly at the hole.
+You need to focus on where you want the ball to go rather than try to aim directly at the hole.
 Instead, try to align yourself so that the path of the ball takes you toward the intended landing spot.

 Many professional golfers pick intermediate targets; that is, instead of choosing a target that could be hundreds of yards away, they can use a closer intermediate target that is on the line between the ball and the selected target.